orbeon/orbeon-forms-doc/installation/README.md

 See [Tomcat](tomcat.md).

+### Java Servlet and Jakarta Servlet APIs

+[\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md)

+Orbeon Forms supports both the Java Servlet and Jakarta Servlet APIs, without any extra configuration, which means that the same `orbeon.war` file can be deployed in Tomcat 9, Tomcat 10, WildFly 26, or WildFly 27+, for example.

 ## Hardware requirements

 We recommend you run Orbeon Forms on a dedicated server or instance that satisfies the following requirements: